samuepaul/Eth-Avax_Intermediate/Building-on-Avalanche/README.md

-# DogiToken Smart Contract ETH-AVAX Intermediate Projects4
+# DogiToken Smart Contract ETH-AVAX Intermediate Building on Avalanche

 This is a Solidity contract pertaining to the DogiToken, an ERC20 token that has been deployed onto the Avalanche network.
 This contract expands upon the capabilities of the OpenZeppelin `ERC20` and `Ownable` contracts, furnishing a range of functionalities including token minting, transferring, redeeming, burning, as well as the ability to verify token balances.